Stuck with the Ketogenic Diet Flu? Try These Useful Remedies!

 There are essentially two causes behind the keto flu:

-- An electrolyte imbalance that leaves the body dehydrated, which is caused by the sudden drop in insulin
+An electrolyte imbalance that leaves the body dehydrated, which is caused by the sudden drop in Fat Storing Hormone

 The following keto flu remedies target these two causes in different ways to help you feel better – faster.